ja88a/vrfs-go-merkletree/README.md

 Design motivations:
 * Separation of concerns: storing the filesets (File Storage server) Vs. handling the files' verification process (VRFS API)
-    * Independence towards the used files storage service, i.e. can be replaced by a 3rd party file storage solution
+    * Independence towards the used files storage service, i.e. actual FS can be replaced by a 3rd party file storage solution
     * Corresponding micro-services cloud hosting platform instances can be customized per their core business requirements
-* Minimized data bandwidth consumption: with this design option
+* Minimized bandwidth consumption: limited file transfers
-    * the fact that the file storage service exposes an API for retrieving the file bucket hashes is a key requirement since this avoids the need for the VRFS API to upload or download the files
+    * with this design option the fact that the file storage service exposes an API for retrieving the file bucket hashes is a key requirement since this avoids the need for the VRFS API to upload or download the files
     * Integrating a 3rd party solution would probably not support the provision of the  file hashes.
 Integrating with a IPFS CID might be an option.

+The considered alternative system architectures are reported in the diagram [VRFS design options](./doc/assets/VRFS_overview-design-options_v1.png).

 This protocol results in:
-* 6 steps to remotely store the files - 1 client command: 1 VRFS API & n file uploads requests + 1 VRFS->FS API request
+* 6 steps to remotely store a fileset - 1 client command: 1 VRFS API & n file uploads requests + 1 VRFS->FS API request
 * 3 steps to retrieve & verify a file - 1 client command: 1 VRFS API & 1 file download requests

 3 main components have been implemented: